frequently asked questions

 Part of your tuition includes the cost of a comprehensive participant manual.
 Since Attitudinal Healing originated with Dr. Jerry Jampolsky, M.D., you will find that we utilize many of his books during our session.
 One of the primary books we use is, Teach Only Love.
 We do not require the purchase of this, or any of Dr. Jampolsky’s books on Attitudinal Healing, but some participants do appreciate knowing and choose to purchase a copy of the book for themselves.

 What if I can’t afford the tuition?

 We have a tuition to cover some of our costs in offering Study Groups.
 Heartlight wants anyone who wishes to learn about Attitudinal Healing and experience our groups, to be able to join us.
 Cost should not be an impediment.
 We are open to working with you to make participation affordable.
-Please feel comfortable contacting us if you need to arrange for payment terms other than in full, at the first class.
+Please feel comfortable contacting us if you need to arrange for payment terms other than in full.